-'I had a fellow companion of mine checked these other places as well, and nothing!'
+'I had a fellow companion of mine check these other places as well, and nothing!'

 Mr Duvauchelle's abrupt reaction was of a noticeable transparency, 'Do you think that he will not appear at my trial monsieur?
 No, no—that cannot occur!'

 'Oh, I would hope not!
-Can you tell me Mr Duvauchelle, if there is any other places that Mr Cantrelle frequents in London or outside of the city'?
+Can you tell me Mr Duvauchelle, if there are any other places that Mr Cantrelle frequents in London or outside of the city'?

 'At the moment I cannot think of another place.
 He has no immediate family in London or in England.
 He is a foreigner monsieur, like me!'